Children and young people are advised not to drink alcohol before the age of 18.

 - If 15 to 17 year olds drink alcohol, it should be rarely, and never more than once a week.
 They should always be supervised by a parent or carer.

 - If 15 to 17 year olds drink alcohol, they should never exceed the recommended adult weekly limit (14 units of alcohol).
-1 unit of alcohol is about half a pint of normal-strength beer or a single measure (25ml) of spirits.
+1 unit of alcohol is about half a pint of beer (4% ABV) or a single measure (25ml) of spirits.
 A small glass of wine equals 1.5 units of alcohol.
 Read more about alcohol units.

 - If your child intends to drink alcohol, using positive practices such as incentives, setting limits, agreeing on specific boundaries and offering advice can help.